6 Tips for Secure Text Messaging During Customer Conversations

 Depending on your brand’s location and industry, you will be subject to certain SMS standards and regulations.
-These may include the TCPA and HIPAA, among others.
 These standards aim to protect your customers’ or patients’ data and well-being.
+They may include the TCPA and HIPAA, among others.

 On a regular basis, your team should: